COVID-19 School Readiness

 Installing Cargo Container Laboratory Pods for COVID-19 Testing

 School districts may install cargo containers converted to laboratory units (pods) for the purpose of COVID-19 testing on public school campuses under their own authority.
-Additionally, school districts are not required to submit the design to DSA for review and approval provided they are installed in compliance with the following listed on Interpretation of Regulations (IR) IR A-34: Cargo Containers Used as Laboratory Units.
+Additionally, school districts are not required to submit the design to DSA for review and approval provided they are installed in compliance with the following listed on Interpretation of Regulations, IR A-34: Cargo Containers Used as Laboratory Units.
 DSA sees the value of providing school districts the ability to place these units on their campus in order to safely return students and faculty to campuses across the state.

 For school districts with immediate construction needs related to COVID-19, HVAC replacement projects that do not require structural support improvements do not require DSA plan review but are still subject to oversight by a DSA-certified Project Inspector (PI) and installation and acceptance tests are required to be performed in order to ensure that air quality meets the standards in the Energy Code.
 Newly constructed buildings are subject to DSA plan review, which includes PI oversight and the requirements for installation and acceptance test requirements.

 The code requirements addressing indoor air quality are published in the California Mechanical Code, the California Energy Code, and the California Green Building Standards Code, if applicable.
 Questions on code interpretations should be directed to the respective rulemaking authority or agency.
 DSA is the contact for indoor air quality regulations for public schools in CALGreen.
 Contact the California Energy Commission with questions regarding the Energy Code.
 Contact the International Association of Plumbing and Mechanical Officials (IAPMO) with questions regarding the Mechanical Code.
-Projects under the 2019 California codes will required the installation of MERV 13 filters which are superior to older filters in mitigating disease transmission.
+Projects under the 2019 California codes will required the installation of Minimum Efficiency Reporting Value (MERV) 13 filters which are superior to older filters in mitigating disease transmission.
 For existing systems, please consult your HVAC manufacturer to ensure that MERV 13 filters will work with your present system prior to installation.